Tax Credits: Claims finishing

 In brief:

-People who have claimed universal credit (UC) in the same tax year that they had a claim for tax credits will receive similar notices to finalise their tax credit awards under the in-year finalisation process.
+A modified version of a s17 notice is also issued under the in-year finalisation process.
+This applies to people who have claimed universal credit (UC) in the same tax year that they had a claim for tax credits and to people whose tax credit award is terminated in line with their migration notice (from 6 April 2024) or their tax credits closure notice (from 8 June 2024).
 See Universal Credit - Finalising Tax Credits for more information.

 If the claim is a joint one, the household should only receive one set of forms (rather than one to each claimant as previously).
 The exception to this is if a joint claim ceased during the tax year, before the award is finalised.
 If so, both claimants will receive a set of forms for completion.
 This is because once the claimants are no longer a couple, they cannot complete the form, nor renew, on behalf of each other.